EdisonLeeeee/SpikeNet/README.md

 You can find them at [Dropbox](https://www.dropbox.com/sh/palzyh5box1uc1v/AACSLHB7PChT-ruN-rksZTCYa?dl=0) as well.
 Only `dblp.npy` is uploaded due to size limit of Dropbox.
 Please feel free to contact me if you need `tmall.npy` or `patent.npy`.

-We also provide the script toe generate the node features.
+We also provide the script to generate the node features.
 Alternatively, you can generate them on your end (this will take about minutes to hours):

 ```bash
 python generate_feature.py --dataset dblp